P-p-H-d/mlib/README.md

 This header is for using bitset.

 A [bitset](https://en.wikipedia.org/wiki/Bit_array) can be seen as a specialized version of an array of bool, where each item takes only 1 bit.
-It allows for compact representation of such array.
+It enables for compact representation of such array.

 Example: